New Results on Equilibria in Strategic Candidacy

 \subsection{Scoring rules}

-To study scoring rules, we make use of a very powerful result by Saari~\cite{SaariJET1989}.
-It states that for almost all scoring rules, any conceivable choice function can result from a voting profile.
-This means that our question boils down to check whether a \emph{choice function}, together with some coherent candidates' preferences, can be found such that no NE exists with 4 candidates.
-We solved this question by encoding the problem as an Integer Linear Program (ILP), the details of which can be found in Appendix.
-It turns out that such choice functions do exist: it then follows from Saari's result that counter-examples can be obtained for ``most'' scoring rules.
-We show this for plurality.
+We make use of a powerful result by Saari~\cite{SaariJET1989} which states that for almost all scoring rules, any choice function can result from a voting profile.
+For four candidates~\cite{Saari1996}, we define a {\em Saari rule} as a rule for which, when the scoring vector for three candidates is of the form $\langle w_1, w_2, 0 \rangle$, then the vector for four candidates is {\em not} $\langle 3w_1, w_1 + 2w_2, 2w_2, 0 \rangle$.
+For instance, plurality and veto are Saari rules, but {\em the Borda rule is not a Saari rule}.
+For any Saari rule, any choice function can result from a voting profile~\cite{SaariJET1989,Saari1996}.
+This means that our question boils down to check whether a \emph{choice function}, together with some coherent candidates' preferences, can be found such that no NE exists with four candidates.
+We solved this question by encoding the problem as an Integer Linear Program (ILP), the details of which can be found in Appendix B.

-\begin{proposition} For plurality and $m=4$, there may be no NE. \end{proposition} \begin{proof} We exhibit a counter-example with 13 voters, whose preferences are contained in the left part of the table below.
-The top line indicates the number of voters with each particular profile.
-The right part of the table represents the preferences of the candidates.
+It turns out that such choice functions do exist.
+We depict one of them in Figure~\ref{fig:ChoiceFunctionNoNe} (where arrows denote deviations and the right part of each cell denotes the winner), which rules out the existence of an NE when taken with the candidates preferences: